nico-Zero/nvim/README.md

 For detailed Docs - [Multi-Line-Courser](https://github.com/brenton-leighton/multiple-cursors.nvim)

 #### 22. Nvim-Conda
-This plugin provides the functionality of conda activation from the vim/nvim --silent.
+Functionality of conda activation from the vim/nvim is done in --silent.

 ```bash
 # This are my Nvim-Conda shortcuts in my config.